 2. The vNRF sends a discovery request to the hNRF.
 In addition to the discovery request from the NFc, the vNRF add the vPLMN authorization Capability into the discovery request.
 The vPLMN authorization Capability indicates the supported authorization mechanisms, i.e., static, OAuth, or Both.

 3. The hNRF selects the Final authorization mechanism supported by both the received vPLMN authorization Capability and the hPLMN authorization Capability.
-The hPLMN, i.e., all NF producers of the hPLMN that handle service requests from other PLMN, need to support at least static authorization.
+The hPLMN, i.e., all NF Service Producers of the hPLMN that handle service requests from other PLMN, need to support at least static authorization.
 In this way, the hNRF can always select an authorization method that is supported by both the vPLMN and the hPLMN.

 NOTE: The Final authorization mechanism selected by hNRF is depend on operator.